Davy Crockett timeline from 1786 to 1836 and beyond

 Here a combined force of Tennessee Militia and Cherokee Indians surround a vulnerable Creek village.
 The enemy is caught entirely off guard.

-As David Crockett and other soldiers fire their rifles into the village, the Creek warriors are unable to make any meaningful formations.
+As Davy Crockett and other soldiers fire their rifles into the village, the Creek warriors are unable to make any meaningful formations.

 With nowhere to escape many of the Indians retreat into their houses where many women and children also hide out.